Octagon-simon/octaValidate-PHP/README.md

   Invoke this method to begin validation on uploaded files

-- `getStatus()`

-  Invoke this method to see the number of validation errors on a form
 - `getForm()`

-  This method returns the form ID.
+  This method returns the form ID attached to the validation instance.
-- `customRule(RULE_TITLE, REG_EXP, ERROR_TEXT)`
+- `customRule($RULE_TITLE, $REG_EXP, $ERROR_TEXT)`

-   Invoke this method to define your custom validation rule.
+   Invoke this method to define your validation rule.
-- `moreCustomRules(RULES)`
+- `moreCustomRules($RULES)`

-    Invoke this method to define more custom validation rules.
+    Invoke this method to define more validation rules.
 - `getVersion()`

   Invoke this method to retrieve the library's version number.